aische/hwfi/examples/semantic-summary/README.md

 `source_run` is the run id from `semantic-check` (the directory under `.hwfi/runs/` that contains `semantic-report.json`).
 The summary is written to `.hwfi/runs/<source_run>/semantic-summary.md` alongside the report.

+**Tip:** for a human-readable digest without pragmatic noise, summarize a strict check run.
+Exploratory runs include `pragmatic_findings` in the rollup.

 Output JSON includes `summary_path` and `summary_text`.